raffertyuy/Handwriting-to-Markdown-Workflow/README.md

 8. **Test the Workflow**
    - Go to **Actions** tab → **Process Handwritten Notes** → **Run workflow**

-The workflow runs automatically every 15 minutes, 24/7.
-You can also trigger it manually from the Actions tab.
+The workflow runs automatically:
+- Every 15 minutes from 8am to 11pm UTC+8 (midnight to 3pm UTC)
+- On every push to the main branch
+- Manually from the Actions tab

 ## How It Works